eaasi/user-handbook/source/guide/embedding_public_envs.rst

 .. note::
-    The necessary ``webcomponent.js`` can also be sourced from ``https://purl.archive.org/eaas/eaas.js`` for a stable link using the Internet Archive's PURL (Persistent URL) service.
+    The ``webcomponent.js`` can also be sourced from ``https://purl.archive.org/eaas/eaas.js`` for a stable link using the Internet Archive's PURL (Persistent URL) service.

 You can then include an ``<eaas-environment>`` element on your web page to select and style the Environment you would link to embed, e.g.: